foonathan/compatibility/README.md

 }
 ```

-If you don't care about the workarounds, but just want C++11 or 14, simply call:
+If you don't care about the workarounds, but just want a specific standard, simply call:
 ```
-comp_target_features(tgt PUBLIC CPP11) # or CPP14
+comp_target_features(tgt PUBLIC CPP11) # or CPP14 or CPP17
 ```
-This will only activate C++11/14 without doing anything else.
+This will only activate C++11/14/17 without doing anything else.

 ## Usage